 While drivers may try to excuse their speeding on traffic situations or on being late for work, the fact is that a speeding driver is breaking the law as well as putting themselves and other road users in grave danger.
 A speeding driver is more prone to losing control over their car, has an increased stopping distance, and can cause severe injuries and damage by not observing speed limits.
 A driver can also put lives at risk if they are driving within posted speed limits but fail to adjust their speed to road and weather conditions.

-If you have been injured in an accident with a driver who disregarded the law, you can hold them accountable.
+If you have been injured in a car accident with a driver who disregarded the law, you can hold them accountable.
 Working with a dedicated Joliet speeding lawyer can put your mind at ease, offer you recourse, and may help you receive a settlement for your injuries and damages.
-Call The Kryder Law Group, LLC, today at (312) 223-1700.
+Call The Kryder Law Group, LLC, today.

 Illinois Car Accident Fault Laws

 Illinois is not a no-fault state, which means that whoever caused the accident can be liable to pay for the damages of the other party.
 Illinois law requires car drivers to carry property damage and bodily injury liability insurance.
 However, according to the Office of the Illinois Secretary of State, the minimum amounts drivers are required to carry, are only $25,000 per person and $50,000 per accident in bodily injury liability, and $20,000 for property damage liability.

 In reality, car accident property damage and injuries can be extensive, and the insurance coverage can quickly be exhausted.
 If you end up hospitalized or having to deal with ongoing medical conditions as a result of the accident, or if you have lost income due to not being able to work, the insurance may only cover a small part of your costs.
 Also, insurance companies can and do refuse claims, or will try to keep any pay-outs as low as they possibly can.